dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 ### Configuring Python models

-Just like with SQL models, there are three ways to configure Python models:
+Just like SQL models, there are three ways to configure Python models:
 1. In `dbt_project.yml`, where you can configure many models at once
 2. In a dedicated `.yml` file, within the `models/` directory
 3. Within the model's `.py` file, using the `dbt.config()` function

-The `dbt.config()` function allows you to set configurations for your model:
+The `dbt.config()` function allows you to set configurations for your model within your Python file:

 <File name='models/my_python_model.py'>